-Note 5 - Fund Balance Deficit
+Note 5 - Fund Balance Deficit and Subsequent Event

-As of June 30, 2019, the fund balance in the general fund had a deficit of (\$1,831,820).
+As of June 30, 2021, the fund balance in the General Fund had a deficit of (\$1,483,921).
+The operating deficit in the General Fund was funded subsequent to year-end through contributions from The Holding Company of The Villages.